Latzi/object-centric-low-data-datasets/traffic_signs/annotations/README.md

 The primary release format is YOLO text annotation format.

-Each image has a corresponding label file in:
+Each image should have a corresponding label file in:

 - `annotations/yolo/`